aodn/nrmn-application/README.md

 ### Updating Database Schema

 Scripts to modify the database schema are stored in scripts/db-update once applied.
 Do not modify application.sql.
-The naming scheme denotes the order
+Script names should have the form `00-Script_Description.sql` where 00 is incremented for each script and consist of a single update.

 ### Restoring an Empty Database

+Restore the nrmn_migration using the scripts provided, then apply `application.sql` and then the scripts in the `scripts/db-update` directory.

 database | server | current usage | updating/refreshing
 --- | --- | --- | ---